janosgyerik/hiring-tools/README.md

 Every position is different, but these are common elements:

-1. Attract good programmers
+1. Attracting good programmers
-   - The offer letter
+   - Write a rock solid interesting offer letter
-   - The Joel Test
+   - Score high on the Joel Test
-   - The marketing channel
+   - Get noticed (market yourself well)

 2. Selecting good programmers
    - Homework assignments